What Is Valley Fever?

 If symptoms do appear, recovering from them may take months.
 The time depends on your general health and how many of the fungus spores have gotten into your lungs.

-If symptoms don’t improve on their own or you don’t get treatment, valley fever may eventually develop into a long-term type of pneumonia.
+If symptoms don’t improve on their own or you don’t get treatment, valley fever may develop into a long-term type of pneumonia.
 This mainly happens in people whose immune systems are weak.
-The symptoms include milk fever, unexplained weight loss, chest pains, and coughing up mucus with blood in it.
+The symptoms include fever, unexplained weight loss, chest pains, and coughing up mucus with blood in it.

 In the most serious cases, the infection moves beyond the lungs into other parts of the body.
+Disseminated valley fever is the most intense version, but it's uncommon.
+It happens when the infection moves to your skin, bones, brain, liver, heart, and the membranes that guard your spinal cord and brain.

 When to Call the Doctor